alpinejs/alpine/packages/docs/src/en/advanced/csp.md

 <a name="installation"></a>
 ## Installation

-The CSP build hasn’t been officially released yet.
+The CSP build hasn't been officially released yet.
 In the meantime, you may [build it from source](https://github.com/alpinejs/alpine/tree/main/packages/csp).
 Once released, like all Alpine extensions, you will be able to include this either via `<script>` tag or module import:

 <a name="script-tag"></a>
 ### Script tag